 However, holding the party responsible for your loved one’s death can help your family maintain its financial footing going forward, especially if your loved one was a primary breadwinner.
 Your loved one would not want the family to lose the house or to be unable to afford college.
 Winning a monetary judgment in a wrongful death case can help you maintain these financial goals.

 At Farmer & Morris Law, PLLC, we are ready to defend your right to seek compensation in a wrongful death case.
-Call us today at (828) 286-3866 for a free consultation.
+Call us today at (828) 286-3866 or contact wrongful death attorney for a free consultation.
 We work on a contingency fee basis, which means we do not accept payment upfront for our services.
 Our fees come out of the final settlement in the case.